 - (2) health or social care purposes

-The legislation, policies and guidance that relate to this service includes, but is not limited to:
+The legislation, policies and guidance that relate to this service include, but is not limited to:

 - early education and childcare statutory guidance for local authorities